JulianNicholls/Complete-React-Web-App/README.md

 * Weather-Foundation
 * React-Boilerplate-2
 * React-Clocks
+* React-Boilerplate-3

 ## Status

-So far, working through section 8 - Testing and component lifecycle.
+So far, completed Clocks App and latest boilerplate in section 8.